HDS Investments partner facing three felony charges - Leader Publications

 The alleged victim testified last week that she had known Heskett for three or four years before the alleged incidents in November and December 2019.
 She alleged that Heskett gave her cocaine and crack cocaine.

-“I had done it [crack cocaine] once before, so I recognized it,” she said.
+“I had done it [cocaine] once before, so I recognized it,” she said.

 The girl, who was 16 at the time, said she also watched it being cooked.